anisdismail/HICMA-benchmark/README.md

 python benchmark.py --save_dir save_dir --metrics "CER" "WER" "Levenshtein_ratio" --model "model" --data_dir "" --image_processing_width null --image_processing_height null --binarize true --grayscale true --tesseract_psm 13 --tesseract_oem 1 --trained_model_url "" --TesseractOCR_path "" --kraken_url "" --text_direction "horizontal-lr" --easyocr_detail 0

 ```
-Please note that the benchmark tool will **only work with one model at a time**, therefore make sure to choose only one of the following models at a time and add it to the command line arguments.
+Please note that you should only specify **one model at a time** in the command line argument.
 If you provide more than one model in the command, the benchmarking script will only use the first model.

 3. You can also check all the possible parameters with their corresponding description using the following command:
 ```sh